-- A. Locate major loading areas interior to buildings or sites whenever possible and avoid locating them along main streets. - B. Consider utilizing on-street parking spaces for loading zones only if no other alternatives exist, and if approved by the County.
+- A. Locate major loading areas interior to buildings or sites whenever possible and avoid locating them along main streets.
+Minimize conflicts between loading areas and adjacent bicycle and pedestrian facilities. - B. Consider utilizing on-street parking spaces for loading zones only if no other alternatives exist, and if approved by the County.
+Adjacent bicycle and pedestrian facilities should not be used as a loading zone substitute in design or practice.